KristinnGodfrey/Emacs-Configs/README.md

 I'm making the switch from Spacemacs to Doom.
 Doom should give me a better programming environment with features such as a sidebar as we all have grown accustomed to with VSCode.

 ## Spacemacs files
-I have all my configurations in the Spacemacs folder including settings for org-mode configurations, custom keybindings, export settings and inline-image dependencies and settings for various filetypes.
+I have all my configurations in the Spacemacs folder including settings for org-mode configurations, custom keybindings, export settings and inline-image dependencies for various filetypes.

 ## Doom files
 Who knows?
 Looks pretty cool huh?